WebstoneHQ/platform/README.md

 Today, developers require countless hours of reading forums, talking to others, and trial & error to maybe eventually make it all work.
 Is it secure though?
 Are secrets exposed by accident?
 Well, it's hard to tell.

+As an instructor, keeping your video courses current means re-recording every time a dependency introduces a new feature or a major new version.
+The alternative is to edit existing videos, pause and add awkward voice-over explanations of how the code in the video is outdated and what a student has to do instead.

 The **Webstone Education Platform** changes how we educate people in software development.
-Courses are based on a real-world application!
+Courses are based on a real-world application that contains the features needed in most web applications!
 Everything a student learns happens in the context of this application.
 At all times, students are aware of the application architecture and where their current lesson fits in.

 Each lesson is **interactive** and contains a **mix of text**, **short videos**, **code samples**, **hands-on exercises** and **quizzes** to reinforce learning.